guicamest/bsoneer/README.md

 Developer snapshots are available from [Sonatype's snapshot repository][bsoneer-snap], and are built on a clean build of the GitHub project's master branch.

+### Support for custom encoders/decoders

+Additional encoders/decoders for the bsoneer-compiler can be found at the [DeEncoders Repository][bsoneer-compiler-dencoders].

+### Support for custom property resolvers

+Additional property resolvers for the bsoneer-compiler can be found at the [Resolvers Repository][bsoneer-compiler-resolvers].

 License
 -------